nrajasin/Network-intrusion-dataset-creator/README.md

     -wp COUNT,     --windowpackets COUNT    max packets in window [None] -t TSHARK,     --tshark TSHARK          tshark command [tshark]
     ```
+1. The system needs to know the windowing parameters.
+Tumbling Window behavior is specified with either _window time_ or the _window packet_.
+One **must be specified**.
 1. The default behavior is to work off of live tshark output.
 You can change this by setting the `--sourcefile` on the command line.
     1. In this mode you will be running wireshark and capturing packets.
 These will be used to make your own dataset depending on the options you pick.
-1. The results are stored in a CSV file.
+1. The results are stored in a CSV file `dataset.csv`.
 You can override with the `--outfile` command line option
-1. You can set a time to capture the packet_dict with the `--howlong <time>` option.
+1. You can set the capture time on a live network adapters with `--howlong <time>` option.
 The default is stored in `set.py:how_long`.
 The time is seconds.
-1. In this mode you can load an existing .pcap/.pcapng capture file and make a dataset in csv format.
+1. You can analyze an existing .pcap/.pcapng capture file and make a dataset in csv format.
 Specify the path to the input pcap/pcapng capture file with `--sourcefile <path>` The default is stored in `input_file_path` in `set.py`
-1. The software allows users to define a time window for each aggregation record.
-Specify the time in _msec_ with the `--window <size>` offering..
-TThe default is stored in  `set.py` .
+1. You can define a time window for each aggregation record.
+Specify the time in _msec_ with the `--wt <size>` command line option.
+TThe default is stored in `settings.py` .
 The time is in milliseconds.
+1. You can define a packet window, the max number of packets, for each aggregation record.
+Use the `-wp <count>` command line option.

 ## Usage Notes:
 *Linux users can set the execute bit on main.py and run the main.py directly without the `python3` part.